-- $M_2 M_1$ - O Outputs a low-level signal in the latter half (Note 1) of a count period.
-O 1 Outputs a low-level signal in the latter - Outputs a low-level signal in the latter half of a count period, automatically loads the programmed count length, and restarts counting when the TC value is reached. - 1 0 Outputs a pulse when the TC value is reached. - Outputs a pulse each time the preset TC value is reached, automatically loads the programmed count length, and restarts from the beginning. - Note 1: When counting an asymmetrical value such as (9), a high level is output during the first period of five, and a low level is output during the second period of four. - Note 2: If an internal counter of the MSM81C-55RS/GS receives a reset signal, count operation stops but the counter is not set to a specific initial value or output mode.
+- $M_2 M_1$ - 0 0 Outputs a low-level signal in the latter half (Note 1) of a count period. - 0 1 Outputs a low-level signal in the latter half of a count period, automatically loads the programmed count length, and restarts counting when the TC value is reached. - Outputs a pulse when the TC value is reached. - Outputs a pulse each time the preset TC value is reached, automatically loads the programmed count length, and restarts from the beginning. - Note 1: When counting an asymmetrical value such as (9), a high level is output during the first period of five, and a low level is output during the second period of four. - Note 2: If an internal counter of the MSM81C-55RS/GS receives a reset signal, count operation stops but the counter is not set to a specific initial value or output mode.
 When restarting count operation after reset, the START command must be executed again through the C/S register.